v-ade-r/LLM-with-RAG-full-opensource/README.md

 **Problems to solve in the future:**
  - It's very slow for big PDF files (around few minutes)
  - It doesn't handle well PDFs with a lot of tables, pictures and strange objects.
- - After few questing usually the restart is needed.
+ - After few questions usually the restart is needed.